oyindonesia/external-api-docs/source/index.html.md

-213 | Final | Request is Rejected (Given amount are greater than allowed value for static va) 214 | Final | Request is Rejected (Failed to generate static va) 215 | Final | Request is Rejected (Max amount per transaction exceed for disburse) 300 | Final | Disbursement is FAILED
+213 | Final | Request is Rejected (Given amount are greater than allowed value for static va) 214 | Final | Request is Rejected (Failed to generate static va) 215 | Final | Request is Rejected (Max amount per transaction exceed for disburse) 216 | Final | Request is Rejected (VA Id is empty)
+217 | Final | Request is Rejected (VA Number is still active for this partner user id) 300 | Final | Disbursement is FAILED
 301 | Non-Final | Pending (When there is a unclear answer from Banks Network) 990 | Final | Request is Rejected (Request Parameter is not Valid)